liberland/Constitution/Constitution.md

 **Art.
 56: Legislative Initiative**

 § 1

-1. The main purpose of the Congress shall be to propose Laws, International Treaty Ratifications, Constitutional Amendments, and Amendments to Regulations or the motions to strike out Regulations.
+1. The primary purpose of the Congress shall be to propose Laws, International Treaty Ratifications, Constitutional Amendments, and Amendments to Regulations or the motions to strike out Regulations.
-3. Laws and other motions proposed by Congress shall be easier to pass through the Referendum than popular proposals.
+2. Laws and other motions proposed by Congress shall be easier to pass through the Referendum than popular proposals.
 The Referendum Law shall set up the details.

 § 2
-1. Congress may decide to require ratification by a Referendum proposed by Congress before taking legal force with regards to any international treaty where it judges its impact to be sufficiently serious to warrant such measure.
+1. Congress may require ratification by a Referendum proposed by Congress regarding any international treaty where Congress judges its impact to be sufficiently serious to warrant such a measure.
-2. International treaties shall undergo mandatory ratification by a Referendum proposed by Congress before taking legal force, if they:
+2. International treaties shall undergo mandatory ratification by a Referendum proposed by Congress before taking legal force if they:
-a) set up, remove or ammend rights and duties of persons,
+a) set up, remove or amend rights and duties of persons,
 b) constitute, terminate or otherwise affect Liberland's membership in international organizations,
 c) concern matters of defense and war and peace, or
-d) have a general economic impact.
+d) have a widespread economic impact.

 **Art.
 57: Amending the Constitution**